abbycar/ud036_StarterCode/README.md

 # Movie trailer website

 ## Description
+**This is an academic project from the [Full Stack Udacity course](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004)**.

-This is a webpage that displays a series of movie box art.
+This project contains a webpage that displays a series of movie box art.
 A movie's trailer plays once its box art has been selected.

 ## What's required